rust-lang/reference/src/tokens.md

 Like any literal, an integer literal may be followed (immediately, without any spaces) by a suffix as described above.
 The suffix may not begin with `e` or `E`, as that would be interpreted as the exponent of a floating-point literal.
-See [literal expressions] for the effect of these suffixes.
+See [Integer literal expressions] for the effect of these suffixes.

 Examples of integer literals which are accepted as literal expressions: